- Parents Home

 Put away refrigerated and frozen food first.
 Here are some quick tips to remember for foods that need to be kept cool:

 - Keep eggs in the original carton on a shelf in your refrigerator (most refrigerator doors don't keep eggs cold enough).

 - Put meat, poultry, and fish in separate plastic bags so that their juices don't get on your other foods.

-- Freeze — or cook — raw ground meat, poultry, or fish within 1 to 2 days.
+- Freeze raw meat, poultry, or fish if you won’t be eating for several days.

 - Keep unopened packages of hot dogs and deli meats in the refrigerator for up to 2 weeks.
 Opened packages of hot dogs should be eaten within 1 week and deli meats within 3–5 days.

 - Cut away damaged or bruised parts of produce before washing or eating.

 - Wash all fruits and vegetables with plain running water (even if you plan to peel them) to remove any pesticide residue, dirt, or bacteria.
 Scrub firm produce, such as carrots, cucumbers, or melons, with a clean produce brush.

 - Wash melons, such as cantaloupes and watermelons, before cutting to avoid carrying bacteria from the rind to the knife to the inside of the fruit.